pippinbarr/itisasifyouweredoingwork/process/README.md

 ## Actual To Dos, None of This Tentative Bullshit

+* Add in long term tasks options
+  - Document
+  - Email
+  - Data entry
-* Add success, failure, warnings, promotions, demotions, as dialogs...
+* Add success, ~~failure~~, warnings, promotions, ~~demotions~~, as dialogs...
   - Add set of hilarious position names (maybe around 20+?)
-  - Consider the idea of specific feedback on failures
+  - Consider the idea of specific feedback on failures (as opposed to failing, more of a kind of pep talk)
   - Consider set of inspiring phrases to come up on success (Great work!)
-  - Figure out when and how often you get promoted/warned/demoted
+  - Figure out when and how often you get promoted ~~/warned/demoted~~
+* Fix the language used in dialogs (e.g. button labels, titles, menu items, etc - e.g. generateLanguage())
 * Add break time trigger (clears all dialogs, brings up dialog about taking a break with a progress bar no buttons)
-* Make system re-ask for password sometimes ha ha...?
-Why would this happen?
+* Make system re-ask for password sometimes ha ha...? _Why would this happen though_?
+* Slow it dooooown

 ### Later on
 * Add more SFX